intermine/im-docs/docs/embedding/report-widgets.rst

 Re-release the webapp.

-Now you are ready to embed the widget on a page of your choosing according to the steps outlined in :doc:`report-widgets/run-it`.
+Now you are ready to embed the widget on a page of your choosing according to the steps outlined in :doc:`run-it`.
 The root for the Java service will be something like: ``http://[YOUR_MINE]/service``.

 Run it inside InterMine
 -----------------------